n queen topics

 This page in another language

 My search algorithm for the n queens problem

-First of all: my algorithm is also a backtracking algorithm, as is describe in many lectures.
-I took that as a basis and improved it step by step.
+First of all: my algorithm is also a backtracking algorithm, as is described in many lectures.
+I took it as a basis and improved it step by step.